 One frequently used government bond benchmark to which mortgage lenders often fix their interest rates is the 10-year Treasury bond yield (see box).
 Typically, MBS sellers must offer higher yields because repayment is not 100% guaranteed as it is with government bonds.
 The higher yields required to stay competitive demand packaging mortgages that have higher interest rates.

 05. Housing market conditions

 Trends and conditions in the housing market also affect mortgage rates.
 When fewer homes are being built or offered for resale, the decline in home purchasing leads to a decline in the demand for mortgages and pushes interest rates downward.

-A recent trend that has also applied downward pressure to rates is an increasing number of consumers opting to rent rather than buy a home.
+Another trend that can also apply downward pressure to rates is an increasing number of consumers opting to rent rather than buy a home.
 Such changes in the availability of homes and consumer demand affect the levels at which mortgage lenders set loan rates.

 Trying to explain the movement of interest rates — in any financial sector — is dodgy at best.
 There are so many variables, that predicting change is almost impossible.
 Although none of the above factors operate alone, if we stick to our original premise regarding supply and demand, the fluctuations become a bit easier to understand.

 Navigating interest rates and mortgage types can get confusing.
 If you’d like to speak with some smart folks who can clear away the jargon and explain your options in simple terms, you’ve come to the right place.

 Last updated: October 11, 2023 at 1:23:52 PM PDT